 Garfield has fallen asleep in his box in front of the still open ice-box door and as the cool blasts from the ice-box waft over him he starts to dream…

 He dreams of the Alps… and that reminds him of Northern Italy… which reminds him of lasagna! (hum… sounds like lunch).
-As his dream unfolds he is also reminded that Switzerland is just on the other side of the Alps… which reminds him of chocolate (hum… sounds like desert!).
+As his dream unfolds he is also reminded that Switzerland is just on the other side of the Alps… which reminds him of chocolate (hum… sounds like dessert!).
 But once in the chocolate factory of his dreams he learns of the mythical ‘Chicken that Lays the Chocolate Eggs’!
 And the chase is on for Garfield to find this magical beast and catch it!
 The chase is on through the factory, across the frozen lake outside, and away into the nearby Swiss village…”

 Just another manic Monday then.
 I hate those.
 I wish it was Sunday.
 Fast asleep in your bed you project a dream bubble overhead from which you can select a level to attempt.
 Make your choice and a heavily scanlined incarnation of yourself steps out of your corporeal body symbolising that your mind and spirit are venturing elsewhere.

-If you’re gunning for the Big Payoff you’ll want to get proceedings underway with the downhill skiing slalom event… as opposed to the uphill kind I suppose, which is far too much like hard work for a furball who won’t get out of bed for less than a five course meal!
+If you’re gunning for the Big Payoff you’ll want to get proceedings underway with the downhill skiing slalom event… as opposed to the uphill kind I suppose, which is far too much like hard work for a furball who won’t get out of bed for less than a five-course meal!
 This entails hurtling towards the base of a snowcapped piste at breakneck speed (he says applying Garfieldian sarcasm without cracking so much as a half-smirk), whilst shimmying around various treacherous obstacles that have been haphazardly strewn across the landscape to make your already stressful existence more arduous.

 Looking uncharacteristically cheerful, your state of health is measured by the expression of the Garfield avatar in the corner of the screen.
 As time flies (while you’re having fun) you grow ever hungrier causing your level of alertness to dip until you become comatosed, and erm… wake up, signalling the end of the game.
 To ward off such a cat-astrophic occurrence you must imbibe regular meals on the go by swerving towards the Alpine villagers who await with steaming hot pies, chocolate gateau, chicken legs and other edible delights.